Just about everyone deals with cravings from time-to-time, especially when actively trying to lose weight.

 It may be that the craving has passed and wasn’t indicative of anything deeper than a surface level, “I’m not doing anything, might as well eat.”

 Additionally, set yourself up for success by employing the tips in this article about cutting down on junk food.

 The remaining causes I’ll outline below may be a bit less obvious:

 Eating Too Little

-When clients complain of nightly cravings – or worse, frequent nighttime binging – one of the first questions I ask is about what they eat during the day.
+When my weight loss coaching clients complain of nightly cravings – or worse, frequent nighttime binging – one of the first questions I ask is about what they eat during the day.

 Often, they are grossly under-eating all day but then feel like the wheels come off after dinner and they can’t (or do, but barely) resist the cravings.